saifkhan179/MyRepo/introduction-to-ansible-playbooks.md

 **Step 3.** Click Create Instance.
 Fill out the dialog box:

-         3.1 Name: Enter a name (e.g. "Ansible_VM").
+  3.1 Name: Enter a name (e.g. `Ansible_VM`).

   3.2 Availability Domain: Select the first available domain.

   3.3 Image Operating System: For the image, we recommend using the Latest Oracle Linux available.

-         3.4 Shape: Select VM.Standard1.1 (1 OCPU, 7GB RAM).
+  3.4 Shape: Select `VM.Standard.E2.1` (1 OCPU, 8GB RAM).

   3.5 SSH Keys: Select the PASTE SSH KEYS radio button and Paste the Public Key you saved in Notepad in the previous section.

 You can swap between the OCI window and any other application (notepad etc.) by clicking the Switch Window icon beside apps icon.
 <br>
   3.6 Virtual Cloud Network: Select the VCN you created in the previous section.

   3.7 Subnet: Select the first available subnet.

   3.8 Click Create Instance.

 **Note:** Leave other options in the dialog box as is other than the options mentioned above.